A. G. Cook: 2011–2013: Career beginnings

 Since they did not have a vocalist, Dux Content focused on musical experiments like compound metres and changes in tempo.
 One of their earlier works was a collection of compositions for the Disklavier, released with Spencer Noble and Tim Phillips under the name "Dux Consort".
+The pair released their songs with renderings of digital avatars for promotional artwork.

 Cook created Gamsonite, a "pseudo-label" collecting his early collaborations.
-Dux Content released its songs with strange renderings of digital avatars for promotional artwork.
+Dux Content released its songs with renderings of digital avatars for promotional artwork.
 They contributed to the score for Alicia Norman's animated film Heart of Death and began considering a children's television show titled Dux Content's Jungle Jam.
 Cook and Harle explored how to build rhythms out of a vocalist's natural singing tempo and released the results as "Dux Kidz".
 The project was noticed by producer Sophie, who later worked with PC Music's acts.
 Cook began working on building flashy websites with Hannah Diamond and decided to focus on using websites to promote music.

-2013–2015: Foundation of PC Music
+2013–2016: Foundation of PC Music

 In August 2013, Cook founded PC Music as a way of embracing an A&R role, with the aim of "recording people who don't normally make music and treating them as if they're a major label artist."
 In January 2014, Cook released "Keri Baby" as his first solo single, with vocals by Diamond.
 The track uses pop clichés and glitchy vocals to depict Diamond as a digital entity on a screen.
 His follow-up single "Beautiful" was released in June.
 "Beautiful" is a pastiche of Eurodance, featuring high, pitch-shifted vocals and donk sounds.
 Fact magazine called it PC Music's "de-facto anthem", and the song received a remix from Scottish producer Rustie.

 Cook worked with Sophie to produce a song for QT, a pop singer portrayed by American performance artist Hayden Dunham.
 She found Cook through his work online and wanted to use a song to market a QT energy drink.
 Their resulting collaboration "Hey QT" was released in August 2014 on XL Recordings.

 On 22 December 2014, A. G. Cook released "What I Mean" from his "Personal Computer Music" mix as a single.
 The single was made available as a free download via radio presenter Annie Mac's "Free Music Monday" SoundCloud channel.
 Opening with muffled dialogue, the song incorporates robotic vocals and a sample of R&B artist Chuckii Booker.
 Its organ-based arrangement was a more soulful take on Cook's usual style of dance-pop.
 After discussing a collaboration on a Charli XCX album, Cook contributed an official remix of her single "Doing It" featuring Rita Ora.